 However, sometimes doctors make mistakes.
 Doctors may prescribe patients antidepressants without first checking to see if the patient is on drugs that can cause depression.
 Certain medical conditions, like thyroid disorder, can also have depression as one of its symptoms.
 The more drugs a person takes that lists depression as a side effect, the higher the risk the patient might suffer from depression.
 So, even if you have no past history of depression, if you take several of the drugs known to have depression as a side effect, you may also want to closely monitor your moods and report any changes to your doctor.

 Unfortunately, sometimes when patients report depression, their doctors may not link the depression to the medication.
 For example, for years, women have been telling their doctors that birth control medication can make them feel depressed.
 It was only until a recent study validated these complaints that some women finally felt heard.

 If you or someone you love is suffering from depression, check their medications and their side effects.
 If you feel depressed or suicidal, please get help.
 Call the National Suicide Prevention Lifeline at 1-800-273-8255.

 Doctors need to be cautious when prescribing drugs to patients, especially patients with a history of suicide or depression.
-The Bowling Law Firm are prescription drug error lawyers in Jackson, Mississippi who are closely watching this story unfold.
-If you feel a doctor failed to adequately diagnose a loved one’s depression resulting in suicide or injury, consider reaching out to the Bowling Law Firm today at https://www.lawbowling.com/.
+The The Bowling Christiansen Law Firm are prescription drug error lawyers in Jackson, Mississippi who are closely watching this story unfold.
+If you feel a doctor failed to adequately diagnose a loved one’s depression resulting in suicide or injury, consider reaching out to the The Bowling Christiansen Law Firm today at http://www.lawbowling.com/.

 1615 Poydras Street, Suite 1050